About listed buildings

 - Studies of particular building types e.g. post-war housing

 - Spot listing of individual buildings under threat

 There is no requirement to consult the owners before a building is listed but unless an inspector is aware of a specific threat, they will contact the owner or leave a visiting card.
 There is also no right of appeal against a listing and no right to compensation for loss of redevelopment opportunities.

 Can I get a building listed or delisted?

 Grading can be changed after damage or alteration, or as more evidence of a building's history or architectural quality comes to light.
 But the controls on alterations apply equally to all listed buildings whatever the grade.

-Any request to review a listing needs to be made to English Heritage, and will need to show new evidence relating specifically to the architectural or historic interest of the building.
+Any request to review a listing needs to be made to Historic England, and will need to show new evidence relating specifically to the architectural or historic interest of the building.

 What information does listing include?

 The Statutory List includes a description of each building, which will refer to some important features of an historic building.
 Every part of a building is listed, including the interior and any later alterations or additions.
 Even if a feature (internal or external) is not included on the description, it is of interest and it is still part of the listed building.

 You will need the Council's consent to demolish a listed building or for any alteration (both internally and externally) or extension which would affect its architectural or historic character.
 Listed building consent is different from planning permission but the process is very similar.
 Find out more about listed building consent.